-She doesn't really think of Rachel that often anymore, just moments like this when she's surrounded by stars who shine bigger and brighter than she can ever dream—just moments alone in a house that's too big, wishing for someone to hold her hand and remind her that's she more than this Hollywood image.
-She really doesn't keep in touch with anyone from her old life other than Santana, and very occasionally Puck (thanks to their permanent connection in Beth,) but she knows through the grapevine that Rachel and Finn are still in Lima, and that Rachel is teaching at McKinley.
-Quinn keeps waiting for the day when she'll have to fake a smile at the happy news of a little Hudson baby.
-She's a little surprised that it hasn't happened yet.
+She doesn't really think of Rachel that often anymore, just moments like this when she's surrounded by stars who shine bigger and brighter than she can ever dream—just moments alone in a house that's too big, wishing for someone to hold her hand and remind her that she's more than this Hollywood image.
+She really doesn't keep in touch with anyone from her old life other than Santana and, very occasionally, Puck, thanks to their permanent connection in Beth, but she knows through the grapevine that Rachel and Finn are still in Lima and that Rachel is teaching at McKinley.
+Quinn keeps waiting for the day when she'll have to fake a smile at the happy news of a little Hudson baby, and she's a little surprised that it hasn't happened yet.

 Quinn Fabray is the perfect illusion.

 She smooths a hand down over the silky skirt of her red Marchesa gown and allows David to help her up the steps to the E cameras.
 She smiles a wide (fake) smile at Ryan Seacrest (fondly remembering the tattoo that was laser-removed the minute she signed her first contract) and answers the standard questions, cringing internally when he prods at the rumors of her romantic life.
 She gives her standard answer, claiming that she and Parker are just friends, and thinks about the whisper of a rumor that Ryan—that the entire entertainment industry—will never dare to address.